Academic Appeal FAQs

 In most cases, a successful academic appeal will provide you with another opportunity to demonstrate your knowledge and skills through a reassessment.
 These opportunities will normally be offered to you during the next formally scheduled assessment period.
 Therefore, an academic appeal could have an impact on your academic progression.
 If you think this might impact you, it is important that you speak to an advisor prior to submitting an appeal.
 Important - a successful appeal will not improve or alter the grade/outcome that you have already been awarded.
 This is because you have told the university that the circumstances you faced during the original assessment period had such a negative impact on you that you were unable to perform to your full potential.
 A reassessment will therefore give you another opportunity without these circumstances impeding you.
 If an appeal is submitted and it is not successful, there will be no change to the exam board’s decision or result in a...

 Appeals can only be submitted after your grade has been confirmed by the university’s Board of Examiners.
-Details of the exam board dates can be obtained from Student Information Desk (SID).
-If your assessment deadline has not yet passed and you are looking for advice, then you should seek help from the university Student Engagement and Mitigation Teams who might be able to grant you an extension.
+To gain access to your grades you can complete the following steps: 1.
+Log into E:vision: https://evision.beds.ac.uk/ 2.
+Press "My Studies" 3.
+Press "My unites & Assessments" 4.
+Press "Download PDF If your assessment deadline has not yet passed and you are looking for advice, then you should seek help from the university Student Engagement and Mitigation Teams who might be able to grant you an extension.
 If your assessment deadline has passed and you think you have grounds for an appeal, then we suggest that you watch our video explaining how to submit your Academic Appeals form which is available on the Beds SU YouTube channel.
 All appeals need to be submitted within 15 working days of your grade being awarded by the relevant exam board.
-Unfortunately, adjudication will not accept a late appeal without an exceptionally good reason and with evidence to validate this reason Important – you must submit an appeal using your @study.beds.ac.uk email.
-Emails from personal ema...
+Unfortunately, adjudication will not accept a late appeal without an exceptionally good re...

 Submitting evidence alongside your written statement is an important part of the appeals process.
 The Adjudication Team (who reviews student appeals) do not know you, your circumstances, or will have an opportunity to question you directly; therefore, this will allow the panel to critically analysis your statement and cross reference it with your evidence.
 It is also likely that the Adjudication Team will not consider appeal statements without supporting evidence to back it up.
 Evidence Examples Exceptional mitigating circumstance evidence might include: Doctor (GP) or hospital letter Death certificate Medical certificate Court letter or Police letter Evidence that you have sought support from Student Support and/or university staff Operational problems impacting on academic outcome evidence might include: Witness statements (emails and/or on headed paper preferably for authenticity) Photographs Dates, times and location of disturbances such as building work Co...